praveenvoonna/matching-prefixes/README.md

 ## Note

 Make sure to replace `./matching_prefixes` with the appropriate executable file name if you are not using Windows.
-This updated README provides clear instructions for installation, usage, and testing of the project.